jacurtis813/pattern-project/README.md

 5. Create folder of 'assets' to hold other sub folders for the prjoect-file.
 6. Create the css folder, create the css file and set up.
 7. Create the images folder.
 This will be for future images of the project.
+8. Copy all the images that we will need for this project into the images folder.
+9. Create the Navbar using source code.
+Then edit to our use or liking for the page.
+10.